-- No one has to participate in the game if s/he doesn’t want to.
+- No one has to participate in the game if they don’t want to.
 Some signal or marker will be provided to designate people who aren’t playing.
 Depending on the group and circumstances, other rules (such as an above-the-waist rule) may be applied.

 - The holder of the Orange may approach any person who is participating at the game.
-S/he takes a clove from the Orange, gives it to the approachee and proposes a type of interaction in the form of a request for permission.
+They take a clove from the Orange, give it to the approachee and propose a type of interaction in the form of a request for permission.
 Kissing is the most common interaction requested, but it can be much more intimate than that, based on the current relationship between the two people and what the asker has the courage to ask for.

 - The approachee may agree or disagree with the request, or may make a counterproposal.
 Both participants must agree on what they are going to do before they do it.
 “No” is a perfectly acceptable answer.